-Overall, some hormones are decreased, some unchanged, and some increased with age.
-Hormones that are usually decreased include:
+Overall, some hormones decrease, some do not change, and some increase with age.
+Hormones that usually decrease include:

 In women, estrogen and prolactin levels usually decrease significantly.

-Hormones that remain unchanged or only slightly decreased include:
+Hormones that usually remain unchanged or only slightly decrease include:

-Testosterone levels usually decrease slightly as men age.
+Testosterone levels usually decrease gradually as men age.

 Hormones that may increase include: